 Garden: This garden is located at the 97 km marker of Taiwan's Cross-Central Highway.
 It is one of the few remaining tea gardens in this remote, highest elevation area.

 The place name Da Yu Ling is unsurpassed for premium Taiwan High Mountain Oolong, and we feel privileged to be able to share this tea, which has become rare in recent years.
-Spring tea from this region is richly complex, with a heady, seemingly endless bouquet.
-This batch offers a balanced character with subtle aromatic qualities that provide intrigue and satisfaction with each sip!
+Second harvest from this region is substantial, balanced and soothing .
+This batch has that high altitude constitution combined with sufficient oxidation to offer a highly satisfying brew.

 The highest elevation tea growing regions are widely acknowledged as the epitome High Mountain Oolong Tea production..
 The ideal climate conditions offered by this elevation combined with the methods of tea cultivation that have been developed are considered to be the main factors that have gained this category of tea its fame.